Analyzing Differentiable Fuzzy Logic Operators: Conclusion

 We noted an interesting imbalance between derivatives with respect to the negated antecedent and the consequent of the implication.
 Because the modus tollens case is much more common, we conclude that a large part of the useful inferences on the MNIST experiments are made by decreasing the antecedent, or by `modus tollens reasoning'.
 Furthermore, we found that derivatives with respect to the consequent often increase the truth value of something that is false as the consequent is false in the majority of times.
 Therefore, we argue that `modus tollens reasoning' should be embraced in future research.
 As a possible solution to problems caused by this imbalance, we introduced a smoothed fuzzy implication called the Reichenbach-sigmoidal implication.

 Experimentally, we found that the product t-norm is the only t-norm that can be used as a base for all choices of operators.
-The product t-conorm and the Reichenbach implication have derivatives that are intuitive and that correspond to inference rules from classical logic, and the log-product aggregator is among the most effective.
-The logic based on the product t-norm that we call \productlogic (\dpfl) has connections to probabilistic methods.
+The product t-conorm and the Reichenbach implication have intuitive derivatives that correspond to inference rules from classical logic, and the log-product aggregator is the most effective universal aggregation operator.

-While the \luk\ t-norm has about the same performance as \dpfl on the MNIST problem when using the log-product aggregator, the \luk\ aggregator vanishes on most of its domain and its relaxed version, the mean average error aggregator, is not able to distinguish outliers.
-However, the \luk\ implication is the best R-implication in our experiments.
-Lastly, the Reichenbach-sigmoidal implication performs best on the MNIST experiments.
-The hyperparameters of sigmoidal implications can be tweaked to decrease the imbalance of the derivatives with respect to the negated antecedent and consequent.
-In order to gain the largest improvements over a supervised baseline, we had to abandon the normal symmetric configurations of norms, where both t-norms, s-norms and the aggregation operators satisfy the usual algebraic relations.
-Instead, we had to resort to non-symmetric configurations where different norms are combined.
+In order to gain the largest improvements over a supervised baseline however, we had to abandon the normal symmetric configurations of norms, where t-norms, t-conorms, implications and the aggregation operators satisfy the usual algebraic relations.
+Instead, we had to resort to non-symmetric configurations where operators based on different t-norms are combined.
+The Reichenbach-sigmoidal implication performs best in our experiments.
+Its hyperparameters can be tweaked to decrease the imbalance of the derivatives with respect to the negated antecedent and consequent.
+For existential quantification, we found that the general mean error performs best, and for conjunction and disjunction the family of Yager t-norms and the Nilpotent minimum has the highest final accuracy.

 We believe a proper empirical comparison of different methods that introduce background knowledge through logic could be useful to properly understand the details, performance, possible applications and challenges of each method.
 Secondly, we believe more work is required in using background knowledge to help deep models train on real-world problems.
 One research direction would be to develop methods that can properly deal with exceptions.
-An approach in which the weights for the different formulas can be learned could be used to distinguish between relevant and irrelevant formulas in the background knowledge, and probabilistic instead of fuzzy logics could be a more natural fit.
+An approach in which formula importance weights can be learned could be used to distinguish between relevant and irrelevant formulas in the background knowledge, and probabilistic instead of fuzzy logics could be a more natural fit.
 Lastly, additional research on the vast space of fuzzy logic operators might find more properties that are useful in \dfl.